MadMike02/learning-docker/README.md

         - docker build command takes the path to the build context as an argument
         - when build starts, docker client would pack all the files in the `build context into a tarball` then `transfer the tarball file to the daemon`.
         - -f to path of dockerFile
-    - Each RUN command will execute the command on the top writable layer of the container, then commit the container as a new image.
+    - Each `RUN` command will execute the command on the top writable layer of the container, then commit the container as a new image.
     - The new image is used for the next step in the Dockerfile.
 So each RUN instructions will create a new image layer.
     - It is recommended to chain the RUN instructions in the Dockerfile to reduce the number of image layers it creates.
     - `docker scan` -- for synk test against images to find vulnerabilities and learn how to fix them.
+    - `CMD` instruction specifies what command you want to run when the container starts up.
+    - If we don't specify CMD instruction in the Dockerfile, Docker will use the default command defined in the base image.
+    - the CMD instruction doesn't run when building the image, it only runs when the container starts up.
+    - You can specify the command in either exec form which is preferred or in shell form.